Medicare Enrolled

 What this data tells you about Dr. Kasper

-Dr. Michael Kasper is a medical oncology in Austin, TX, with 19 years in practice.
+Dr. Michael Kasper is a medical oncology specialist in Austin, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Kasper performed 62,447 Medicare services across 4,186 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Kasper received a total of $132 from 6 pharmaceutical and/or device companies across 8 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in medical oncology.
 The majority of payments are for speaking programs and promotional activities, reflecting participation in industry-sponsored events.
 Patients may wish to discuss these relationships with their provider.